 Login or register to download the answer key and an excel scoring and analysis tool for this assessment.

 Typical scores on the ECA from Ding 2007:

 The Energy Concept Assessment was developed specifically to test the understanding of students before and after instruction in a Matter and Interactions (M&I) physics course.
 M&I is a course for freshmen in physics that teaches a small number of fundamental principles and how to apply them in many different settings.
 Students in these courses typically perform only marginally better than random guessing on the pretest with an average score of 27.9% ± 8.3%.
 This likely means that many of these ideas are unfamiliar to incoming students.
 However, students' post-test scores showed a marked improvement, with an average of 49.7% ± 12.1%.
 Undergraduate physics TAs, senior physics students, and physics graduate students perform better, with average scores of 61.1%, 58.2%, and 73.0%, respectively.

 Further, the normalized gain for the M&I students in a first semester introductory course was 30.7% +/- 17.0% (std. dev.).

 Start learning more from your tests.

 - Compare to students like yours

 - Get practical, personalized recommendations

-The latest version of the ECA, released in 2007, is version 1.
-There was also a pilot version, which according to Ding, "... is not meant to be a readily usable assessment tool."
+The latest version of the ECA, released in 2013, is version 2.
+Version 1 was released in 2007, along with an earlier pilot version, which according to Ding, "... is not meant to be a readily usable assessment tool."